-The previous Home Secretary (now Prime Minister) outlined her vision for fire and rescue services in May 2016.
+When Home Secretary, Theresa May outlined her vision for fire and rescue services in May 2016.
 This was a "radical ambitious" package of reforms.
-This approach was then supported by the new Home Secretary and the then Minister for Policing and Fire, Brandon Lewis (now Nick Hurd).
+This approach was then supported by the new Home Secretary and the then Minister for Policing and Fire, Brandon Lewis (2017 to 2019 Nick Hurd, now Kit Malthouse).